lorenzodb1/scheduling-solver/README.md

 - Ideas from TA
     - (variables) `Guests -> x -> asdaf@adfa.com, asdfasd@bbbb.com, ...`
     - Segregate events so that guests can't see each other?

+## Notes for Video
+- include "Rational Reconstruction": comparison of making a schedule in google calendar vs doing it in our language